atlassian-archive/dataschool/dataschool/_chapters/how-to-design-a-dashboard/identifying-key-roles.md

 ![Define > Prototype > Build > Deploy process](/assets/images/how-to-design-a-dashboard/identifying_key_roles/allHighlighted.png)

-This is the person that is responsible for creating the dashboard, and managing the project.
+This is the person that is responsible for creating the dashboard and managing the project.
 As you are the one reading this book this is likely you.
-Since you will be involved in all steps you should be in charge of coordinating all efforts of the project.
+Since you will be involved in all steps, you should be in charge of coordinating all efforts of the project.

 Designer responsibilities: